uyuni-project/sumaform/README_ADVANCED.md

 ## Adding channels to SUSE Manager Servers

-You can specifiy a set of SUSE official channels to be added at deploy time of a SUSE Manager Server.
+You can specify a set of SUSE official channels to be added at deploy time of a SUSE Manager Server.
 This operation is typically time-intensive, thus it is disabled by default.
 In order to add a channel, first get the label name from an existing SUSE Manager Server:

 ```bash
 # mgr-sync list channels --compact